APNewsBreak: Police won’t fight California use-of-force bill

-SACRAMENTO, Calif. — Two major law enforcement organizations have dropped their opposition to California legislation that strengthens standards for when officers can use of deadly force, a shift that comes after supporters made changes to the measure.
+SACRAMENTO, Calif. — Two major law enforcement organizations have dropped their opposition to California legislation that strengthens standards for when officers can use deadly force, a shift that followed changes to the measure.

-Spokesmen for organizations representing California police chiefs and rank-and-file officers told The Associated Press on Thursday that they won’t fight the measure, which was prompted by public outrage over fatal police shootings.
+Spokesmen for organizations representing California police chiefs and rank-and-file officers told The Associated Press on Thursday that they won’t fight the measure.
+It was prompted by public outrage over fatal police shootings, including the killing of unarmed vandalism suspect Stephon Clark in Sacramento last year.

 That’s a change from the current standard, which lets officers kill if they have “reasonable” fear they or others are in imminent danger.
 The threshold made it rare for officers to be charged following a shooting and rarer still for them to be convicted.